invariant0/Interview_Question4/README.md

 train-dl --model risky
 ```

-alternatively you can download the checkpoint and put it in the root directory of the project here: https://drive.google.com/drive/folders/14y0NWKdKzn-BYPP4wDecb7Z1oYXCUZpv?usp=drive_link
+Alternatively you can download the checkpoint and put it in the ./ground_truth directory of the project here: https://drive.google.com/drive/folders/14y0NWKdKzn-BYPP4wDecb7Z1oYXCUZpv?usp=drive_link

 ### Training features: